What Is A ‘TV Series Bible’?

 Sadly, I’d venture a whacking 95% of spec pilots are let down by their accompanying TV series bible.
-In the course of this post, I will break down what you need to include in your bible to help sell your TV pilot and its series ‘off the page’.
+In the course of this post, I will break down what you need to include in your bible to help sell your TV pilot.

 1) It’s boring!